-Today we’ll run through the steps of sanitizing and disinfecting storage tanks, and show you how to determine the amount of chlorine necessary for your application.
+Today we’ll run through the steps of sanitizing and disinfecting storage tanks, and how to determine the amount of chlorine necessary for your application.

 - Clean the storage tank or reservoir.
-Remove debris and scrub or hose off any dirt or other deposits on interior surfaces.
+Remove debris and scrub hose of any dirt or other deposits on interior surfaces.
 If possible, pump to remove any suspended solids or foreign matter in the water.

-- Scrub interior surfaces of storage tank or reservoir with a strong chlorine solution containing 1/2 gallon household bleach, or 1/4 gallon of pool chlorine, to each 5 gallons of water.
+- Scrub interior surfaces of storage tank/reservoir with a strong chlorine solution containing 1/2 gallon household bleach, or 1/4 gallon of pool chlorine, to each 5 gallons of water.

-- Inspect the storage tank for cracks or leaks around the lid, vents, or man-way.
+- Inspect the storage tank for cracks/leaks around the lid, vents, or man-way.
 Make sure no insects, rodents, or debris can enter the tank during its normal operation by properly screening any vents and tightly sealing the lid.

 - Use the charts below to add the right amount of chlorine bleach to your tank and bring the chlorine residual in the tank to the desired level.